Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 To keep your curls protected while you sleep, you can use a silk or satin hair wrap or bonnet.
 This will help maintain your curls and reduce frizz.

 To keep your curls looking fresh and prevent split ends, schedule regular trims every 6-8 weeks.
 Cutting your curls will give them an extra spring and bounce and prevent any split ends.
-On that note, if you do suffer from split ends, check out our split end balm Unbroken:Ends enriched with Glycerine, Niacinamide and Panthenol to moisturise and condition!
+On that note, if you do suffer from split ends, check out our split end balm Unbroken:Ends enriched with glycerin, niacinamide and panthenol to moisturise and condition!

 So, whether you're a wavy wonder, a curly queen, or a kinky-coiled champion, embrace your natural texture.